jburguete/genetic/README.md

 terminal:
 > $ export PATH=$PATH:/usr/lib/openmpi/gcc/bin

-On OpenSUSE Linux 15.2, in order to enable OpenMPI compilation, in 64 bits version do in a terminal:
+On OpenSUSE Linux 15.3, in order to enable OpenMPI compilation, in 64 bits version do in a terminal:
 > $ export PATH=$PATH:/usr/lib64/mpi/gcc/openmpi/bin

 This software has been built and tested in the following operative systems:
 * Arch Linux
-* Debian 10 (Linux)
+* Debian 11 (Linux)
-* Devuan Linux 3
+* Devuan Linux 4
-* Dragonfly BSD 5.8.3
+* Dragonfly BSD 6.2.1
 * Dyson Illumos
-* Fedora Linux 33
+* Fedora Linux 35
-* FreeBSD 12.2
+* FreeBSD 13.0
-* Linux Mint DE 4
+* Linux Mint DE 5
 * Manjaro Linux
 * Microsoft Windows 10 + MSYS2
-* NetBSD 9.1
+* NetBSD 9.2
-* OpenBSD 6.8
+* OpenBSD 7.0
 * OpenInidiana Hipster
-* OpenSUSE Linux 15.2
+* OpenSUSE Linux 15.3
-* Xubuntu Linux 20.10
+* Ubuntu Linux

 Probably, it can be built in other systems, distributions, or versions but it has not been tested